|body or mind

 This is a career where your work and discoveries could enhance, improve and change the lives of thousands of people worldwide!

 In this field, various aspects of engineering (like mechanical, electrical, chemical engineering and computer science) are applied to the medical field combined with human biology in their quest to improve human health.

-Depending on the specific career path you wish to take, you will typically need the following qualifications to become a biomedical engineer in South Africa:
+The required qualifications to become a biomedical engineer can vary depending on the specific career path you wish to take; however, you will typically need the following to be a biomedical engineer in South Africa:

 Different educational institutions may have different admission requirements; however, you will typically be required to demonstrate competency in the following subjects: